QBI-Software/NEURON-tutorial/setup.md

 ## Running on MAC

+You may get a notification of 'unidentified developer' preventing you from running NEURON on a MAC.
+Try these steps to handle this:

 1. Once installed, go to Finder -> Applications
-1. To prevent notification of 'unidentified developer', right-click (cmd-click) on `nrngui` and select 'Open' then click 'Open' button
+1. Right-click (cmd-click) on `nrngui` and select 'Open'
+1. In the popup window, click 'Open' button and this should save this for future launches
-1. Now drag `nrngui` to the toolbar
+1. You can also drag `nrngui` from the Applications list to the toolbar to make it easier to find

 [demo]: {{ site.github.repository_url }}/raw/gh-pages/img/NeuronDemo.PNG "NEURON Demo for testing"
+[datafile]: {{ site.github.repository_url }}/raw/gh-pages/data/pyramidal.ASC "Pyramidal neuron Datafile"